3neti/ayuda-docs/docs/risk.md

 ## Conclusion

-While SADP faces various risks, the comprehensive mitigation framework significantly reduces exposure.
+While UDDF faces various risks, the comprehensive mitigation framework significantly reduces exposure.
 The combination of technical safeguards, operational controls, regulatory compliance, and stakeholder engagement creates a resilient program capable of achieving its transparency and accountability objectives.

 Most risks are reduced to low or medium levels, and residual risks are monitored continuously with adaptive mitigation strategies.